Code-Institute-Submissions/Milestone-Project-2-Breakout/readme.md

 ## Testing user stories discussed earlier

+* First time Visitor Goals
-* I want to play Breakout;
+    * As a first time visitor, I want to be able to figure out what the game controls are;
-    * User is able to play Breakout.
+        * The user is informed on the game controls on the landing page.
-* I want to be able to serve the ball;
+    * As a first time visitor, I want to be able to serve the ball;
-    * User is able to serve the ball by hitting the spacebar or touching the screen on mobile devices.
+        * When the spacebar is hit (desktop) or the screen is touched (mobile), the user serves the ball.
-* I want to be able to destroy the bricks;
-    * When a ball hits a brick it dissapears.
-* I want to be able to keep the ball in the game with the paddle;
+    * As a first time visitor, I want to be able to keep the ball inbound using the paddle;
-    * When the ball hits the paddle it bounces back as expected.
+        * The paddle can be moved to left and right with the corresponding arrow keys (desktop) or touching the left or right side of the screen (mobile) to catch the ball and bounce it back.
-* I want to be able to see the powerups falling down to the bottom of the screen;
+    * As a first time visitor, I want to see the powerups falling down to the bottom of the screen;
-    * When a powerup is to be found under a destroyed brick, it starts falling towards the bottom of the screen.
+        * There's a 5 percent chance a destroyed brick has a powerup underneath, if this is the case the powerup will fall down towards the bottom of the screen.
-* I want to be able to catch the powerups and experience them in the gameplay;
+    * As a first time visitor, I want to be able to catch the powerups and experience them in the gameplay;
-    * When a powerup is caught by the paddle, it is activated.
+        * When a powerup is caught by the paddle, it becomes active:
+            * extra life
+            * extended paddle
+            * sticky paddle (paddle turns red)
+            * superball (ball turns red)
+            * multiball (two extra balls enter the game field)
-* I want to know which level I am playing, how many lives I've got left, my current score, my all time high score and whether the sound is on or off.
+    * As a first time visitor, I want to know which level I am playing, how many lives I've got left, my current score, my all time high score and whether the sound is on or off.
         * The level is being displayed and increases when all bricks have been destroyed, also a new level is being spawned.
         * The lives decrease when a ball is out of bounds, the game ends when all lives are lost and game over is being displayed.
         * The current score is being increased depending on the brick that was destroyed its rank.
         * The all time high score is kept track off by using window.localStorage and thus saves the high score across browser sessions.
         * Also whether the sound is on or off is being displayed.
+* Returning Visitor Goals
+    * As a returning visitor, I do not necessarily need to see the game controls;
+        * The user has the option to check the "do not show this message again" checkbox in order to not see the game instructions again when the game is loaded next time.
+    * As a returning visitor, I obviously want the same game experience as a first time visitor;
+        * All of the functionality is in place as discussed above.
+    * As a returning visitor, I want to see my all time high score.
+        * The alltime high score is stored in localstorage and thus across browser sessions.
+* Frequent User Goals
+    * As a frequent user of this game, I want to same user experience as a returning visitor.

 ## Further Testing